-Step 1 Choose Web Security Manager > Access Policies.
-Step 2 Click the link in the policies table under the Applications column for the policy group you want to edit.
-Step 3 When configuring the Global Access Policy, define the default action for each application type in the Default Actions for Application Types section.
-Step 4 When configuring a user defined Access Policy, choose Define Applications Custom Settings in the Edit Applications Settings section.
-Step 5 In the Application Settings area, choose Browse view or Search view from the drop down menu.
-Step 6 Configure the action for each application and application behavior.
-Step 7 Configure the bandwidth controls for each applicable application.
-Step 8 Submit and Commit Changes.
+- Step 1 Choose Web Security Manager > Access Policies. - Step 2 Click the link in the Policies table under the Applications column for the policy group you want to edit. - Step 3 When configuring the Global Access Policy: - a.
+Define the default action for each Application Type in the Default Actions for Application Types section. - b.
+You can edit the default actions for each Application Type's individual members, as a group or individually, in the Edit Applications Settings section of the page.
+Editing the default action for individual applications is described in the following steps. - Step 4 When configuring a user defined Access Policy, choose Define Applications Custom Settings in the Edit Applications Settings section. - Step 5 In the Application Settings area, choose Browse view or Search view from the drop-down menu: - Browse view.
+You can browse Application Types.
+You can use Browse view to configure all applications of a particular type at the same time.
+When an Application Type is collapsed in Browse view, the summary for the Application Type lists the final actions for its applications; however it does not indicate whether the actions are inherited from the global policy, or configured in the current Access Policy. - Search view.
+You can search for applications by name.
+You might use Search view when the total list of applications is long and you need to quickly find and configure a particular application. - Step 6 Configure the action for each application and application behavior. - Step 7 Configure the bandwidth controls for each applicable application. - Step 8 Submit and Commit Changes.

-• Controlling Bandwidth, page 14-4
+• Controlling Bandwidth, page 15-5